 The short answer is: yes.
 On the surface, however, the answer is “no”, since most light bulbs can be used for several applications; factors like shape, size, intensity, technology determine which bulb is the best fit.
 A a photography light bulb can be used for applications outside photography, and many general use bulbs can be used for photography.

 When we take a deeper look at photography light bulb technology, there are differences of light quality among LED, Tungsten, HID and CFL bulbs, or how these bulbs render colors.
 Color rendering, or how object colors appear under a specific light source, might not be as important to most people when it comes to home lighting as everyone’s color perception is a little different.
 Photo and video cameras, on the other hand, nowadays (in 2017) are more sensitive to light than the human eye, which makes the choice of light source more crucial.
 The standard most widely accepted and used for measuring color fidelity is CRI, short for Color Rendering Index.
 The reference value is 100 for perfect color rendition.
-ALZO CFL and LED bulbs have a CRI of 91.
+ALZO CFL and LED bulbs have a CRI of 91 or higher.

 Another main difference is the shape and the resulting focus or angle of the light emitted by a photography light bulb.
 Cylindrical modeling bulbs, U-tube CFL bulbs, circular flashtubes, flat 2-pin bulbs with a ceramic base are just a few photography-specific bulbs with a defined light angle and a non-standard base to fit photo light fixtures.